Nikelandjelo/blog/_posts/2023-02-05-htb_m_stocker.md

 And it looks like the `title` parameter can be exploited due to the lack of sanitisation.
 Furthermore, the success of the use of the `file:` parameter indicates the exploit of *Server-Side XSS* and [*SSRF (Server Side Request Forgery)*](https://book.hacktricks.xyz/pentesting-web/ssrf-server-side-request-forgery).

-After repeating the steps from above and editing the payload to expend the `iframe` for better readability (`height=1000px width=1000px`), I was able to read the username.
+After repeating the steps from above and editing the payload to expand the `iframe` for better readability (`height=1000px width=1000px`), I was able to read the username.

 ```bash
 root:x:0:0:root:/root:/bin/bash